paulonteri/data-structures-and-algorithms/notes/Data Structures and Algorithms 16913c6fbd244de481b6b1705cbfa6be/Complexity Analysis & Big O ded85f7996b548c7953055302969348c.md

 A mathematical concept that's widely used in Computer Science and that's defined by the following equation:

 <aside>
-💡 **logb(x) = y** if and only if **b^y = x**
+💡 **log b(x) = y** if and only if **b^y = x**

 </aside>

-In the context of coding interviews, the logarithm is used to describe the complexity analysis of algorithms, and its usage always implies a logarithm of base **2**.
+In the context of coding interviews, the logarithm is used to describe the complexity analysis of algorithms, and its usage always implies a **logarithm of base 2**.
 In other words, the logarithm used in the context of coding interviews is defined by the following equation:

 <aside>
 💡 **log(n) = y** if and only if **2y = n**

 </aside>

-In plain English, if an algorithm has a logarithmic time complexity (**O(log(n))**, where n is the size of the input), then **whenever the algorithm's input doubles in size** (i.e., whenever **n** doubles), **the number of operations needed to complete the algorithm only increases by one unit**.
+In plain English, if an algorithm has a logarithmic time complexity **`O(log(n)`**, where `n` is the size of the input), then **whenever the algorithm's input doubles in size** (i.e., whenever **n** doubles), **the number of operations needed to complete the algorithm only increases by one unit**.
 Conversely, an algorithm with a linear time complexity would see its number of operations double if its input size doubled.

 As an example, a linear-time-complexity algorithm with an input of size 1,000 might take roughly 1,000 operations to complete, whereas a logarithmic-time-complexity algorithm with the same input would take roughly 10 operations to complete, since **210 ~= 1,000**.